Famine conditions confirmed in North Darfur, Sudan. Help now:

 How many people has World Vision supported in the crisis in Sudan?

-As one of the largest humanitarian aid organizations in Sudan, World Vision has reached more than 1.8 million people in the past year, most of them women and children — delivering lifesaving aid including food, access to clean water, child protection support, health and nutrition programs, sanitation and hygiene solutions, and more.
+As one of the largest humanitarian aid organizations in Sudan, World Vision has reached more than 2.8 million people since the start of our response in 2023, most of them women and children — delivering lifesaving aid including food, access to clean water, child protection support, health and nutrition programs, sanitation and hygiene solutions, and more.

 Where has World Vision worked in Sudan, and for how long?